bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.15.10 =
+* Dev - Add hooks to change the filters used to retrieve events and their number of bookings in a booking system
+* Dev - Wrap SUM sql queries that can be modified by plugins to ensure that joining additional tables will not skew the result

 = 1.15.9 - 2023/03/01 =
 * Fix - Translatable strings may not be registered in the default WPML language
 * Dev - Add backward compatibility with MariaDB 10.3